jaredchai/RDB/README.md

 # RDB
-Public archive for previous private project on relational database implementation, selected files displayed.
+Public archive for a previous private project on relational database implementation using C++.
+Selected files displayed.